Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 The rest of the paper is organized as follows.
 In \autoref{Sec:Preliminaries}, we collect some preliminary results. \autoref{sec:Hilbert-View} is devoted to the study of the SLQ problem from a Hilbert space point of view.
-In section \autoref{sec:equivalence}, we establish the equivalence between Problems (SLQ) and $\h{\rm(SLQ)}$.
+In \autoref{sec:equivalence}, we establish the equivalence between Problems (SLQ) and $\h{\rm(SLQ)}$.
 Among other things, we present a characterization of optimal controls in terms of FSDEs.
 In preparation for the proof of the solvability of SREs, we investigate some basic properties of the value flow in \autoref{sec:value-process}.
-Finally, we discuss in \autoref{sec:SRE} the solvability of SREs, as well as the closed-loop representation of open-loop optimal controls.
+We discuss in \autoref{sec:SRE} the solvability of SREs, as well as the closed-loop representation of open-loop optimal controls.
+Some sufficient conditions for the uniform convexity of the cost functional in $u$ will be presented in \autoref{sec:uniform-convexity}.
+An interesting non-trivial example will be presented in \autoref{sec:example}.
+Finally, some concluding remarks, including the form of the results for multi-dimensional Brownian motion case, are collected in \autoref{sec:remarks}.